mbj/mutant/README.md

   to test only the code you had been touching.
 See the [incremental](#only-mutating-changed-code) mutation testing documentation.

+## Ruby Versions

+Mutant currently only works on cRuby/MRI.
+Starting with version 2.5.x.
+It supports all syntax features upto and including Ruby 2.6.

+Support for 2.7 syntax features is pending, see unparser issue: https://github.com/mbj/unparser/issues/129.

+Mutant will work under Ruby 2.7 just fine, unless a 2.7 syntax feature is used.
+This will be resolved shortly.

 ## Licensing

 Mutant was recently transitioned commercial software, with a free usage plan for opensource projects.